-House Bill No. 3924 amends the Education Code to allow school marshals, appointed by school district boards or governing bodies of open-enrollment charter schools, to openly carry handguns while in uniform, in addition to the previously allowed concealed carry.
-The bill specifies that school marshals may carry a concealed handgun, openly carry a handgun if they are in uniform, or possess a handgun in a locked and secured location on school premises.
-The written regulations governing these actions must also stipulate that any handgun carried or possessed by a school marshal must be loaded only with frangible duty ammunition approved by the Texas Commission on Law Enforcement.
+The bill amends the Education Code to allow school marshals, appointed by school districts or governing bodies of open-enrollment charter schools, to openly carry handguns while in uniform, in addition to the existing provision for carrying concealed handguns.
+Specifically, the amendments to Sections 37.0811 and 37.0813 outline that school marshals may carry a concealed handgun or, if wearing a uniform, openly carry a handgun on their person.
+Furthermore, the bill stipulates that handguns may also be stored in a locked and secured location on school premises.
+The regulations must ensure that any handgun carried or possessed by a school marshal is loaded only with frangible duty ammunition approved by the Texas Commission on Law Enforcement.

 Statutes affected: Introduced: Education Code 37.0811, Education Code 37.0813, Education Code 51.220 (Education Code 51, Education Code 37)